 We used one-way analysis of variance (ANOVA) to test for differences in CV values among taxonomic or feeding groups.
 Separate analyses were done on taxonomic and feeding groups.
 The mean CV values were square root or log transformed to ensure normality.
 We used the Tukey HSD post hoc tests for pairwise-comparison using an alpha of 0.05.
-The taxonomic or feeding group with the lowest mean CV relative to the other groups were considered suitable baselines.
+The taxonomic or feeding groups with the lowest mean CV relative to the other groups were considered suitable baselines.

 For taxonomic and feeding groups, we used least squares linear regression to assess relationships between each taxonomic or feeding group’s δ15N position at sites along the longitudinal stream gradient (PC1 score).
 We wished to compare each group’s relationships to the longitudinal gradient with those of the basal resources and fishes.
-So, we did separate least squares linear regressions for four of the basal resources at our sites and the five widely distributed fish species.
+Therefore, we did separate least squares linear regressions for four of the basal resources at our sites and the five widely distributed fish species.
 Taxonomic and feeding groups with significant (P ≤ 0.05) relationships with the longitudinal gradient were considered to sufficiently track background δ15N variation.

-We compared uncorrected TP of the five fish species to the TP estimates of the five fish species corrected by the different taxonomic and feeding groups.
+We compared uncorrected TP of the five fish species to the TP estimates of the fish species after correction by various taxonomic and feeding groups.
 We calculated trophic positions for Brown Trout, Creek Chub, Longnose Dace, Longnose Sucker, and White Sucker using each taxonomic or feeing group as baselines using the following equation (Post, 2002):

 TPcorrected = δ15Nconsumer -δ15Nbaseline Δ15N+ TLbaseline